grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 There is not much difference between this code and the codes shown above, except that the `CyclicBehaviour` will execute indefinitely.
 Moreover, is common to use **blocking** and **waiting** methods with cyclic behaviours, like the `BaseBehaviour.wait(float)` method.
 This method will stop the behaviour until the `timeout` argument passed to it ends.
 It is useful, in our example, to make `TicTacAgent` shows messages within a limit of time (one second, like a clock).

 ### TickerBehaviour class
 This is the another class that implements infinite behaviours.
-Like `WakeUpBehaviour`, objects from this class will wait a timeout to, then, execute its actions.
+Like `WakeUpBehaviour`, objects from this class will wait a timeout before execute its actions.
 The difference between the classes is that the `TickerBehaviour` will execute indefinitely.
 It is important to highlight that the method that implements actions on this class is the `on_tick()` method, rather `action()`.

 We will remake the clock example, now using the `TickerBehaviour` class.
 The code follows bellow.